What Veterans Day Means to Me

 It was a warm June day in the Talamanca Mountains of Costa Rica.
-My new friend, Christine Cruise, had spent the last several days at our host family’s home trying to convince me to go white water rafting.
+Christy Kruse, my new friend, had spent the last several days at our host family’s home trying to convince me to go white water rafting.
 I’d never done anything like that before.
 Yet there I stood with several other volunteers from Habitat for Humanity on the Pacuare River.
 It was a hot, muggy, and humid day.
 Those bright yellow rubber rafts were about to take me on an adventure of a lifetime…

-I had never seen the ocean growing up and, despite its beauty, Lake Michigan can never quite compare to the majestic power of the world’s oceans.
+I had never seen the ocean growing up.
+Despite its beauty, Lake Michigan can never quite compare to the world’s oceans’ majestic power.
 I witnessed a lunar eclipse while on the Indian Ocean on my first deployment to Kuwait during Operation Iraqi Freedom.
 It was the first time in many years that I stood in awe of nature’s beauty – even amid modern warfare.
-I’ve now been lucky to sail the waters of the Pacific, the Southern and Indian Oceans, the Mediterranean Sea, and the Persian Gulf.
+I’ve now been lucky to sail the Pacific, the Southern and Indian Oceans, the Mediterranean Sea, and the Persian Gulf.
 On stressful days at sea out on the USS Cleveland LPD-7, I would come out to the flight deck when operations were down.
 I would stand at the bow of the ship and watch the dolphins swim alongside the forecastle.
 I saw the beauty of bioluminescence through thousands of jellysh lighting up the night sea in the Persian Gulf; it was only matched by the beauty of a clear night’s sky.

 I developed a taste for travel and wanted to see more of the world.
 Six months before getting out, I volunteered to spend a summer in beautiful Costa Rica, building homes for those less fortunate.
 Just one month after receiving my honorable discharge from the United States Navy.
 I stood on that riverbed in Costa Rica, preparing to have my first whitewater adventure.

-During my first rafting adventure, we hit a Class 5 rapid on the last section of the river, and our raft capsized.
+We hit a Class 5 rapid on the last section of the river during my first rafting adventure, and our raft capsized.
 We were all dumped into the river, and I hit my head on a rock.
 The cheap plastic yellow helmet saved my life that day, and I still proudly wear a scar on my left ear from that eventful day on the Pacuare River.

 A New Mission

 Upon entering graduate school for social work, I learned that many men and women who served in the Armed Forces suffer invisible wounds like depression, anxiety, insomnia, and PTSD.
 These invisible wounds developed on the seven seas or the deserts of Iraq or Afghanistan.
-I owe my life to a vet who helped me in a time of need, and to a good friend who brought me to the sacred space that is the sweat lodge.
+I owe my life to a vet who helped me in a time of need and to a good friend who brought me to the sweat lodge’s sacred space.
 I now work to help my fellow veteran and military brethren find redemption in the beauty of nature.

 A University of California Berkeley long-term study in partnership with Sierra Club Outdoors has found that time spent outdoors in nature can positively impact the ill effects of PTSD.
 Many veterans experience difficulty adjusting to civilian life after leaving service or have trouble with invisible wounds caused by PTSD.
-There are a plethora of programs serving the military and their families: The Sierra Club Military Outdoors, Team Rubicon, Team River Runner, Team Red, White, & Blue, and The Missions Continues.
+Many programs serve the military and their families: The Sierra Club Military Outdoors, Team Rubicon, Team River Runner, Team Red, White, & Blue, and The Missions Continues.
 All these programs share a common goal of helping service members and their families reconnect with each other and nature.
 I hope my brothers and sisters in arms can equally find peace and solace through nature, just like I did.